embedthis/ioto/README.md

 management.

 This distribution includes several [Sample Apps](./apps) to help you get started with Ioto.
-You can also download the separate Ioto Management Apps package for a suite of device management apps.
+You can also download the separate Ioto Sample Apps package for a suite of device sample apps.

 See the [README-Cloud](./README-CLOUD.md) for more details about cloud-based management.